-: a celestial source of pulsating electromagnetic radiation (as radio waves) characterized by a short relatively constant interval (as .033 second) between pulses that is held to be a rotating neutron star
+: a celestial source of pulsating electromagnetic radiation (such as radio waves) characterized by a short relatively constant interval (such as .033 second) between pulses that is held to be a rotating neutron star

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'pulsar.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 The coinage was apparently made by the astronomers Jocelyn Bell Burnell (born 1943 in Northern Ireland) and Antony Hewish (born 1924 in England), who discovered the objects in November, 1967.
 The Oxford English Dictionary, 3rd edition, cites the following from the Daily Telegraph (March 5, 1968, p.
 21): "The name Pulsar (Pulsating Star) is likely to be given to it… Dr. A. Hewish…told me yesterday: '…I am sure that today every radio telescope is looking at the Pulsars.'"
 The word pulsar was not used in the first formal report of the discovery (A. Hewish, S.J.
 Bell,, et al., "Observation of a Rapidly Pulsating Radio Source," Nature, vol. 217, February 24, 1968, pp. 709-13).